O’Fallon, IL Workers’ Compensation Lawyers

 Southern Illinois Industrial Accident Attorneys · 800-624-4571

 If you have been injured on the job, do not rely on what your employer tells you about your options.
+Contact a workers compensation attorney or personal injury lawyer to find out what you are entitled to if you’ve been injured at work, in an industrial or plant accident.
 Our experienced trial lawyers can make sure you receive the full compensation you deserve.
-To schedule a free consultation, please contact us at 800-624-4571 or by e-mail.
+To schedule a free consultation, please contact our law firm at 800-624-4571 or by e-mail.

 The law provides a path to justice for abuse victims and their families.
 In addition to pursuing criminal charges, you may be entitled to bring a personal injury lawsuit on behalf of your child.